manfredsteyer/yarp-auth-proxy/readme.md

-# Proof of Concept for an Auth Gateway
+# Proof of Concept for an Auth Gateway for SPA

 _... aka Auth Reverse Proxy ... aka Backend for Frontend (BFF) ... aka Forward Authentication Service_ ...